Payments optimisation

 50 USD

 . - We determine the estimated likelihood that the feature led to the payment succeeding, where it would’ve otherwise failed.
-In this example, we assume a
+In this example, let’s assume a

 20%

-likelihood for each of the 100 payments. - To calculate the recovered payment volume, we sum the total amount attributed to these optimised payments and multiply this sum by the probability that feature was responsible for the approval.
+likelihood for each of the 100 payments for the applied optimisation (actual likelihoods might differ). - To calculate the recovered payment volume, we sum the total amount attributed to these optimised payments and multiply this sum by the probability that feature was responsible for the approval.
 In this example, the estimated recovered volume is:

 100 payments * 50 USD * 0.